furra/brainstorming/PITCHME.md

 ---
 @title[The problem]
-To predict revenue could be very substantial for movie studios.
+<h3>The Problem</h3>

-Decisions:
+To predict revenue could be very substantial for movie studios:

 * Budget
 * Marketing